boris-kz/CogAlg/README.md

-### Atomic comparison: quantifying match and miss between variables
+### 2: Atomic comparison: quantifying match and miss between variables (which define patterns)

 First, we need to quantify predictive value.
 Algorithmic information theory defines it as compressibility of representation, which is perfectly fine.
 But compression is currently computed only for sequences of inputs, while I think a logical start is analog input digitization: a rock bottom of organic compression hierarchy.
 The next level is cross-comparison among resulting pixels, commonly known as edge detection, and higher levels will cross-compare resulting patterns.
 Partial match computed by comparison is a measure of compression.